udacity/create-your-own-adventure/english/NeverGitEver/NeverGitEver.md

 You don't want to ue git ever.
-BUt still if you do try [this] (https://www.udacity.com/course/how-to-use-git-and-github--ud775)
+But still if you do try [this] (https://www.udacity.com/course/how-to-use-git-and-github--ud775)